-While Myanmar is a large and diverse country with many wonderful places to see and lots of things to do its infrastructure is poor and transportation system can be very slow at times.
+While Myanmar is a large and diverse country with many wonderful places to see and lots of things to do, its infrastructure is poor and the transportation system can be very slow at times.
 Roads are often also very bumpy due to poor maintenance in rural areas.
-Also many routes, especially the mountainous areas of Myanmar, are closed due to conﬂicts with neighboring countries or tribal groups.
+Also, many routes–especially in the mountainous areas of Myanmar–are closed due to conﬂicts with neighboring countries or ethnic groups.
 These policies can be changed often so make sure to check with us before planning your trip for the latest information on what is occurring with regard to the opening and/or closing of borders or roads.

 Another important factor aﬀecting the ability to travel within the country of Myanmar is the weather.
-During heavy rainfall many roads can close down; so traveling to Myanmar during the dry seasons when weather is pleasant is a great idea.
+During heavy rainfall many roads can close down so traveling to Myanmar during the dry season when weather is pleasant is a better idea.

-Some methods of local transport are still powered directly by people such as the trishaw or horses, although there are many places to rent a bicycle if you would prefer that.
+Some methods of local transport are still powered directly by people such as the trishaw or horse carts; but, there are many places to rent a bicycle if you would prefer that.
 Taxis and other modes of travel are available for long journeys within Myanmar.

-Myanmar Diaries recommends traveling by air, some public buses, riverboat or private vehicle for long distances.
-Domestic ﬂights are arranged only with Myanmar’s privately owned airlines that are very well regulated.
+Myanmar Diaries recommends traveling by air, public bus, riverboat, or private vehicle for long distances.
+Domestic ﬂights are arranged only with Myanmar’s privately-owned airlines that are very well regulated.
 All cars used on tours are air-conditioned (except for some remote rural areas).
-Other vehicles such as jeeps, vans, coaches and buses are available upon request.
-There will also be the opportunity for you to charter a ferry and/or a cruise shipBack to Index
+Other vehicles such as jeeps, vans, coaches, and buses are available upon request.
+There will also be the opportunity for you to charter a ferry and/or a cruise ship.

-Myanmar’s currency is called the Kyat, pronounced “chat” and the coins are called pya.
-Bills that represent Kyat are broken down into 50, 100, 200, 500, 1000, 5000 and 10,000 Kyat denominations.
-Please be aware that the Kyat is a non-convertible currency and cannot oﬃcially be exchanged abroad.
+Myanmar’s currency is called the kyat, pronounced “chat.”
+Bills that represent kyat are broken down into 50, 100, 200, 500, 1000, 5000, and 10,000 MMK denominations.
+Please be aware that the kyat is a non-convertible currency and cannot oﬃcially be exchanged abroad.

-Tourists are entitled to exchange money (US Dollars, Singapori and Euros) at the current market rate at the airport or at any licensed moneychanger on presentation of your passport.
+Tourists are entitled to exchange money (USD, SGD, and EUR) at the current market rate at the airport or at any licensed moneychanger upon presentation of your passport.
 Please ask your tour guide for assistance.
-Note: in smaller towns (Kyaing Tong, Monywa, Kyauk Me), exchange may not be open on weekends.
+Note: in smaller towns (Kyaing Tong, Monywa, Kyauk Me), the moneychanger may not be open on weekends.

-The Central Bank of Myanmar has withdrawn all foreign currency exchange license for businesses including Hotels, Restaurants, Airlines and Souvenir Shops.
+The Central Bank of Myanmar has withdrawn all foreign currency exchange licenses for businesses including Hotels, Restaurants, Airlines, and Souvenir Shops.
 Starting from 01 November 2015, it is not allowed to accept payments in US dollars.
-Tourist can bring their US-Dollar or Euros and change it into local Kyats or withdraw local currency at any ATM with their credit card.
+Tourists can bring their own USD or EUR and change it into local MMK or withdraw local currency at any ATM with their credit or debit card.

 All USD brought into Myanmar must be in pristine condition (new or nearly new bills).

 Make sure that paper notes are not marked or stamped IN ANY WAY.
 Pencil marks can be removed but any permanent marks will adversely impact a note’s value or cause it to be rejected altogether.
 Do not have any creases or fold lines as this will also decrease a note’s value.
-Make sure that your bills are current US currency; none of the older variations such as those depicting smaller images of presidents.
-Make sure that if you are carrying $100 bills that their serial numbers do not begin with CB as this will possibly result in the bill’s rejection. $100 bills yield the best exchange rate while smaller denominations are slightly more expensive to exchange.denominations are slightly more expensive to exchange.
+Make sure that your bills are current US currency and none of the older variations such as those depicting smaller images of presidents.
+Make sure that you are not carrying 100 USD bills that have serial numbers that begin with CB as this will possibly result in the bill’s rejection.
+100 USD bills yield the best exchange rate while smaller denominations are slightly more expensive to exchange.

-The Euro is rarely used in Myanmar, even at major hotels, and thus visitors travelling with Euro will need to convert their cash to Myanmar Kyats.
-There is no problem to exchange Euros into Kyat in big tourist destinations such as Yangon or Mandalay however it is very diﬃcult to exchange Euros into USD.
-We suggest to exchange your Euros into Kyat upon arrival in Myanmar or exchange Euros for USD before you enter the country.
+The EUR is rarely used in Myanmar (even at major hotels) and thus visitors traveling with EUR will need to convert their cash to MMK.
+There is no problem to exchange EUR into MMK in big tourist destinations such as Yangon or Mandalay; however, it is very diﬃcult to exchange EUR into USD.
+We suggest to exchange your EUR into MMK upon arrival in Myanmar or exchange EUR for USD before you enter the country.

 Credit Cards & ATMs

 The network of ATM machines covers the most visited cities in Myanmar by tourists and business travelers.
-Maximum amount per withdrawal is MMK 300,000 and daily maximum amount of withdrawal is MMK 1,000,000 subject to the limit set up by the issuing bank.
-The ATMs charge a small fee of MMK 5000 or equivalent for each transaction.
-Some visa cards are restricted by the issuing bank for oversea usage and therefore, customers may require seeking the approval of the issuing bank in order to do so.
+The maximum amount per withdrawal is 300,000 MMK with a daily maximum amount of 1,000,000 MMK but is subject to the limit set up by the issuing bank.
+The ATMs charge a small fee of 5,000 MMK or its equivalent for each transaction.
+Some visa cards are restricted by the issuing bank for overseas usage; therefore, customers may require seeking the approval of the issuing bank in order to use an ATM in Myanmar.

-Tipping was unknown in Myanmar until tourists started coming to the shores.
+Tipping was unknown in Myanmar until tourists started coming to its shores.
 These days, people such as workers who help you with luggage at the airports and in hotels have grown accustomed to getting a tip from tourists.
 The same goes for tour guides and the drivers.
-There is a concept in Myanmar called ‘tea money’ which is similar to tipping; if a local helps you out like taking you somewhere or ﬁnds an important person for you they would be looking for you to provide a small amount of tea money for their help.
-It’s probably wise to always have some small change in Kyat handy for when these occasions arise.
+There is a concept in Myanmar called “tea money” which is similar to tipping.
+For example, if a local helps you out like taking you somewhere or ﬁnds an important person for you, then they would be looking for you to provide a small amount of “tea money” for their help.
+It’s probably wise to always have some small change in MMK handy for when these occasions arise.

 Sometimes when visiting pagodas and monasteries you might be asked to make a donation.
-It is up to you whether to or not.
-The people of Myanmar are usually generous to the extent their ﬁnances allow.
-The amount depends on you but it might be around 100 – 500 Kyats.
+It is up to you whether to donate or not.
+The people of Myanmar are usually generous to the extent that their ﬁnances allow.
+The amount depends on you but it might be it could be 100 – 500 MMK.

 Here is a general rule of thumb for tipping:

-Guides (depending on group size) : • About $3-$5 per day per person for a throughout guide • About $2-$3 per day per person for an English station guide.
+Guides (depending on the group size) : About 3-5 USD per day per person for a throughout guide • About 2-3 USD per day per person for an English-speaking station guide.

-Myanmar is one of the safest countries in the world, especially for foreign visitors.
+Myanmar is one of the safest countries in the world–especially for foreign visitors.
 However, some thefts have been reported recently in touristic places such as Bagan or Inle Lake.
-You should use hotel safes when they are oﬀered and avoid wearing valuable goods while travelling.
+You should use hotel safes when they are oﬀered and avoid wearing valuable goods while traveling.

-When travelling to any foreign country it is a very good idea to carry traveller’s medical insurance.
-If you do happen to become ill or injured while on vacation without insurance the bills can become very expensive very quickly.
+When traveling to any foreign country, it is a very good idea to carry traveler’s medical insurance.
+If you do happen to become ill or injured while on vacation without insurance, the bills can become very expensive very quickly.

-Myanmar can be an especially expensive place to become ill in light of the fact that sometimes patients will need to be air lifted to Thailand or Singapore from Myanmar in order to receive the best care.
-Such airlifts can cost upwards of $25,000.00 so it is very important that you have the proper insurance before travelling to Myanmar.
+Myanmar can be an especially expensive place to become ill in light of the fact that sometimes patients will need to be air-lifted to Thailand or Singapore from Myanmar in order to receive the best care.
+Such airlifts can cost upwards of 25,000 USD so it is very important that you have the proper insurance before traveling to Myanmar.

-If you travel to Myanmar prepared your chances of becoming ill are very low.
-Make sure that you have that all of your vaccinations are current and that you are vaccinated for Tetanus, Polio and Diphtheria.
-Other vaccines recommended include Hepatitis A and Hepatitis B (if you are incountry for over 3 months), Typhus and Tuberculosis, vaccinations against rabies and Japanese encephalitis are also advised.
-Oﬃcially there are no vaccinations required to enter Myanmar.
-However, any travels from West Africa, Central Africa, Central America or South America need to present vaccinations records against Yellow Fever upon arrival but this is often overlooked by the authorities.
+If you travel to Myanmar prepared, your chances of becoming ill are very low.
+Make sure that all of your vaccinations are current and that you are vaccinated for Tetanus, Polio, and Diphtheria.
+Other recommended vaccines include Hepatitis A and Hepatitis B (if you plan to be in the country for over 3 months), Typhus and Tuberculosis, vaccinations against rabies and Japanese encephalitis are also advised.
+Oﬃcially, there are no vaccinations required to enter Myanmar.
+However, any travels from West Africa, Central Africa, Central America, or South America need to present vaccination records against Yellow Fever upon arrival; but, this is often overlooked by the authorities.